rosenvladimirov/reporting-engine/sql_request_abstract/readme/DESCRIPTION.md

   the request has to be cleaned, checked and tested.
 All of this operations can be disabled in the inherited modules.

-- This module two new groups:
+- This module adds two new groups:
   - SQL Request / User : Can see all the sql requests by default and execute them, if they are valid.
   - SQL Request / Manager : has full access on sql requests.